TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Experiments

 \subsubsection{Effect of Context Retrieval Methods}

 We conduct ablation experiments on the context retrieval methods.
 We primarily focus on two core retrieval paradigms: iterative and hybrid search.
-To further understand the role of these paradigms, we design the following context retrieval variants: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{Single-G} performs single-round graph retrieval to obtain knowledge triplets pertinent to the query, which are subsequently provided to an LLM for answer generation. \item \textbf{Single-S} conducts single-round semantic retrieval to obtain chunks, then feeds them to an LLM for output. \item \textbf{Single-Con} adopts a single-round hybrid retrieval strategy combining semantic and graph retrieval.
+To further understand the role of these paradigms, we design the following context retrieval variants: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{Single-G} performs single-round graph retrieval to obtain knowledge triplets pertinent to the query, which are subsequently provided to an LLM for answer generation. \item \textbf{Single-S} conducts single-round semantic retrieval, then feeds chunks to an LLM for output. \item \textbf{Single-Con} adopts a single-round hybrid strategy combining semantic and graph retrieval without KAG construction and PPR filtering.
 The top-5 chunks and top-5 triplets are concatenated and passed to an LLM for answer generation. \item \textbf{Single-PPR} applies a hybrid retrieval approach incorporating semantic and graph retrieval.
 A KAG is constructed and refined using PPR, after which the top-5 ranked chunks and triplets are input to an LLM for answer generation. \item \textbf{\method-G} employs iterative question decomposition via an LLM, retrieving relevant knowledge triplets exclusively through graph retrieval until the final answer is produced. \item \textbf{\method-S} employs iterative question decomposition via an LLM, retrieving relevant chunks solely through semantic retrieval until the final answer is produced. \item \textbf{\method-Con} employs a hybrid retrieval approach combining semantic and graph retrieval.
-For each step, it directly concatenates the top-5 chunks and top-5 triplets to form the context.
+For each step, it directly concatenates the top-5 chunks and top-5 triplets without KAG construction and PPR filtering to form the context.
 An LLM then iteratively invokes this hybrid retrieval and decomposes the question until the final answer is obtained. \end{itemize}